GrantStreetGroup/Test2-Tools-TypeTiny/README.md

     MyStringType constraint map:
         MyStringType->check("value") ==> FAILED
+            message: Must be a good value
             is defined as: do { package Type::Tiny; ... ) }
         StrMatch["(?^ux:...)"]->check("value") ==> FAILED
-            is defined as: do { package Type::Tiny; !ref($_) and !!( $_ =~ $Types::Standard::StrMatch::expressions{"..."} ) }
+            message: StrMatch did not pass type constraint: ... is defined as: do { package Type::Tiny; !ref($_) and !!( $_ =~ $Types::Standard::StrMatch::expressions{"..."} ) }
         StrMatch->check("value") ==> PASSED
             is defined as: do { package Type::Tiny; defined($_) and do { ref(\$_) eq 'SCALAR' or ref(\(my $val = $_)) eq 'SCALAR' } }